Metin Serezli: Biography

 Metin Serezli was born on January 12, 1934.
 He was educated in Istanbul University's Faculty of Law, Institute of Journalism at Faculty of Economics and Art History at Faculty of Letters.

 His acting career began with amateur theatre performances at the theatre club of the university.
 In 1971, he established his own theatre, "Çevre Tiyatrosu".

-He married in 1957 Nisa Serezli.
+In 1957, he married Nisa Serezli.
 The couple divorced in 1964.
-Serezli made his second marriage on March 7, 1968, to Nevra Serezli, a theatre actress with whom he shared the stage many times.
-From this marriage they have two sons, Murat and Selim.
-Murat Serezli became also an actor.
+Serezli got into his second marriage on March 7, 1968, to Nevra Serezli, a theatre actress with whom he shared the stage many times.
+From this marriage they had two sons, Murat and Selim.
+Murat Serezli also became an actor.

 Death

 Serezli died in the morning hours of March 10, 2013, at his home following lung cancer he had been suffering from for about two years.
 He was survived by his wife Nevra and the two sons.
-According to his wife, Serezli did not wish a memorial ceremony.
+According to his wife, Serezli did not wish to have a memorial ceremony.
 He was buried at the Zincirlikuyu Cemetery following a religious funeral held at the Teşvikiye Mosque two days later.